Family Law Glossary

 Divorce Centre - A regional centre where divorces are processed.
 Note that applications within the proceedings, such as for a financial remedies order, are still dealt with by the local court.
 Find your nearest Divorce Centre here.
 Note that since the 13th of September 2021 all divorce applications must be made online, and will be dealt with by the Bury St Edmunds Regional Divorce Centre.

 DNA Test - Scientific test, usually used to determine paternity of a child.

 Domestic Abuse - An incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, in the majority of cases by a partner or ex-partner, but also by a family member or carer.
 If you are a victim of abuse you can find help via the National Domestic Abuse Helpline.

 Domicile - The country in which you live, or would be living if you were not (temporarily) living where you are currently - i.e. the country to which you intend to return, having not emigrated on a permanent basis.

-Family Drug and Alcohol Court (‘FDAC’) - Specialist court which aims to help parents stabilise/stop using drugs/alcohol and, where possible, to keep families together.
+Family Drug and Alcohol Court (‘FDAC’) - Specialist court used in certain care proceedings, which aims to help parents stabilise/stop using drugs/alcohol and, where possible, to keep families together.
 For more information, see here.

 Family Procedure Rules - The rules governing family court proceedings.
 Can be found here.